 The function of the Respect Life Committee is to make our pastor and parishioners aware of new events and information that comes from the Diocesan Respect Life Office.
 Our Challenge is to gain the attention of our fellow parishioners and to educate and motivate them to become more actively involved in safeguarding God’s precious gifts of human life, from conception through natural death.
 We accomplish this through many activities such as: a monthly devotional holy hour, intercessory prayers for all life issues, a life chain, a national night of prayer for life, a respect life raffle and the March for Life.
 Meetings are held the second Thursday of every month.

 Established in the 1930s and formally chartered in 1949, the primary purpose of the Rosary Altar Society is to praise and honor our Blessed Mother and secure her patronage by reciting the rosary.
-The women of the Rosary Altar Society honor Mary by cleaning and decorating the church, visiting residents of a local nursing home, sponsor an annual Communion Brunch and make rosaries and Baptismal bibs.
-They also provide financial support to various parish projects by sponsoring three major fundraisers throughout the year: the Super Summer Raffle in September, and arts and crafts show in November and the Palm Cross sale in March.
+The women of the Rosary Altar Society honor Mother Mary by cleaning the church, visiting residents of a local nursing home, sponsor an annual Communion Brunch and make rosaries and Baptismal bibs.
+They also provide financial support to various parish projects by sponsoring three major fundraisers throughout the year: the Super Summer Raffle in September, and the Palm Cross sale in March.
 Members volunteer their time and talents to make these fundraisers a success every year.